openflighthpc/openflight-vagrant-cluster/README.md

 * The webapps can also be accessed without proxying via Flight WWW.
   * To do so the webapp needs to be configured accordingly.
 Do this by editing its `.env.development` file and restarting.
-  * `chead` will need to be restarted to expose the development ports.
+  * `chead1` will need to be restarted to expose the development ports.
     `EXPOSE_DEV_PORTS=true DEV_PORT_PREFIX=1 vagrant reload chead1`.
   * This will expose the ports used by the development apps to the host, prefixed by `1`.
 So the Flight Desktop Webapp, which binds to port `3001`